Lisztorin/Lisztorin/README.md

 - 👋 Hi, I’m @Lisztorin
-- 👀 I’m interested in linguistics
+- 👀 I’m interested in linguistics.
-- 🌱 I’m currently learning R language
+- 🌱 I’m currently learning R language.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me to be a more mediocre unicorn
+- 📫 How to reach me to be a more mediocre unicorn.

 <!---
 Lisztorin/Lisztorin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.